 Since there may be alternative perspectives on how to respond to, or apply solutions from, what you learn, it may be important to consider another point of view.
 When you're ready, Steven is here to support your success.
 A course or consultation may be helpful.

-There is a new, more useful way to understand productivity, and to prepare for the success of what is important to you—in your life or for your business.
-Take a minute to learn about IDEAL.
+Learn a new way to improve, achieve, and become what is important to you—in your life or for your business.

 The new approach to personal and professional productivity and success